-- 6. An electron with rest energy $mc^2 = 0.511$ MeV moves with respect to the laboratory at speed u = 0.95c. - a) What is γ between the electron and lab frames? - b) What is p of the electron (in units of MeV/c)? - c) What is the total energy E of the electron? - d) What fraction of the electron's total energy is its Kinetic Energy? - 7. a) Compute the rest energy of a paperclip (estimate or measure the mass somehow). - b) If you convert this energy entirely to electrical energy and sell it to your friends and neighbors 9.74 cents per kiloWatt-hour (approximately the average price in South Carolina in June of 2015), how much money would you get?
-(Assume you paid a penny for the paperclip and you found a way to convert the rest energy to electrical energy without any cost to you). - c) If you could power a 60 Watt lightbulb with the energy from the paperclip, how long would the bulb stay lit? - 8.
-A positive kaon (K^+) has a rest mass of 494 MeV/ c^2 , whereas a proton has a rest mass of 938 MeV/ c^2 .
-If a kaon has a total energy that is equal to the proton rest energy, what is the speed of the kaon? - 9.
+- 6. An electron with rest energy $mc^2 = 0.511$ MeV moves with respect to the laboratory at speed u = 0.95c. - (a) What is γ between the electron and lab frames? - (b) What is p of the electron (in units of MeV/c)? - (c) What is the total energy E of the electron? - (d) What fraction of the electron's total energy is its Kinetic Energy?
+(It is ok to leave your answer as a decimal; "fraction" here just corresponds to what "portion"). - 7. (a) Compute the rest energy of a paperclip (estimate or measure the mass somehow). - (b) If you convert this energy entirely to electrical energy and sell it to your friends and neighbors 13.64 cents per kiloWatt-hour (approximately the average residential price in Charleston according to the National Renewable Energy Laboratory), how much money would you get?
+(Assume you paid a penny for the paperclip and you found a way to convert the rest energy to electrical energy without any cost to you). - (c) If you could power a 60 Watt lightbulb with the energy from the paperclip, how long would the bulb stay lit? - 8.
+If the total energy of a particle of mass m is equal to twice its rest energy, then what is the magnitude of the particle's relativistic momentum? - 9.
 A particle moves with speed v at an angle θ with the x-axis in the S frame.
 Verify that its speed and direction in the S' frame are as given below (assume that the S' frame is moving with velocity u with respect to the S frame):